 To use the resources in NYLTO, log in to the site.
 You will then be able to scroll down and click to open any of the NYLTO topics.
 If you need help logging in, ask your library director or check with your library system.

 This project is supported in part by Federal Library Services and Technology Act funds, awarded to the New York State Library by the Federal Institute of Museum and Library Services.
+The Library Trustee Association voted to support NYLTO at their November 2013 Board of Trustee meeting.
 The NYLTO project is coordinated by the Southern Adirondack Library System.
 The NYLTO web site is hosted by the Ramapo Catskill Library System.
 The NYLTO logo was designed by Libby Post, president of Communication Services.